MSchauperl/RESP2/README.md

 ### Installation
 RESP 2 relies on the openforcefield toolkit, ForceBalance, pybabel, psi4 and respyte.
-Although, you could install all these programs single handed, we highly recommend you to install this program via conda
+Although, you could install all these programs single handed, we highly recommend to install these programs via conda

 ### Example